 AdvertisementADVERTISEMENT

-One major aspect of Election Stress Disorder is the feeling that the outcome is out of your control.
-And while yes, it’s important to acknowledge that America alone (or us in the UK) can’t change a nationwide election, we can make an effort to use our voice.
+One major aspect of election stress disorder is the feeling that the outcome is out of your control.
+And while yes, it’s important to acknowledge that we alone can’t change a nationwide election, we can make an effort.

 AdvertisementADVERTISEMENT